RominaSSBatista/Neotropics-thrushes-Project/README.md

 *	Romina Batista extracted DNA and sent outsourcing ([Rapid Genomics](http://www.rapid-genomics.com/)) to proceed with Library Preparation, Sequence Capture and Sequencing.

-*	Romina Batista processed the data, with [Tobias Hoffmann](https://github.com/tobiashofmann88) guidance.
+*	Romina Batista processed the data.

 *	Romina Batista built this repository.

 *	Romina Batista is analysing the data, and leading manuscript preparation.